 Why we developed this program?

-The aim of this training is to ensure that managers, supervisors and employees have the competence to enable them to meet the obligations defined under the National Standard for Manual Handling, 1990.
-It also introduces the National Code of Practice for Hazardous Manual Handling Tasks, 2011 which provides “how to” information to assist in meeting the obligations.
+The aim of this training is to ensure that managers, supervisors and employees have the competence to enable them to meet the obligations defined under the National Model Code of Practice Hazardous Manual Tasks.

 Who should attend?

 This course is ideal for health and safety representatives, health and safety committee members, line managers, supervisors, operations management, small to medium business owners and HR practitioners.
 Specifically managers and supervisors should attend so that at the end of the course they have the same understanding as employees, in addition to knowledge of their specific management duties.

 - about hazardous manual tasks as an important occupational health and safety issue

 - about the risk factors of manual handling operations that can lead to injury

 - and understand the benefits of an ergonomic approach to the prevention of work injuries

 - and understand the principles of safe lifting and carrying and apply them to specific manual handling operations in the workplace

 - and be able to summarise the practical issues of manual handling.